 I had nothing to do with the creation of KiCad... but I have become a serious "fan".
 This page tries to persuade you to investigate KiCad, a free Windows or Linux application for designing printed circuit board (PCB) artwork.
 Kicad can also produce Gerber files, the files for machine PCB production, or you can use my guide to making PCBs by hand.
 (If you use OSH Park for PCB manufacture, they take the .kicad_pcb file KiCad generates.
 You don't need to... but can if you wish... to create Gerbers.)

-If you are new, and willing to work through a tutorial which will guide your first steps, give you the basic concepts and terminology, which I hope will empower you to go on quickly to become a KiCad wizard, I would recommend......
+If you are new, and willing to work through a tutorial which will guide your first steps, give you the basic concepts and terminology, which I hope will empower you to go on quickly to become a KiCad wizard, then I would recommend......

 If KiCad doesn't seem to be what you want, I offer a page about alternative PCB CAD packages.